 Sexual Orientation: Straight

-High School Experience: Public high school in Brookline, Massachusetts with a graduating class of 500 students.
-There was a strong culture of going to college.
+High School Experience: Public high school in a suburb of Boston with a graduating class of about 400 students.
+There was a culture of going to college.

 Can you describe your weekly coursework for Nursing?

 Every week I have a full schedule from around 9AM to 2PM or later every day, except Friday.
 I have two labs a week which are three hours each.
 For Nursing specifically we have Clinical Placements as well, so the weekly course load will change because we’ll then have a six-hour hospital clinical once a week.

 Is there anything that you feel the Nursing department does especially well or especially poorly?

 It’s very, very good at job placement just because there is a high demand for nursing majors.